Wooooo/remove-tabs/README.md

 console.log(a); // 'Not\nannoyed any more :)'
 ```

-If you don't like leading tagged, this is also allowed.
+If you don't like leading tagged, top-tagged is also allowed.

 ```
 const r = require('remove-tabs');